caje-vi/caje-vi.github.io/_posts/2025-08-24-How-I-Manage-My-Dotfiles.md

 ---

 *Want to see this in action?
-Check out the full tutorial at [Atlassian's Git documentation](https://www.atlassian.com/git/tutorials/dotfiles) or view my personal dotfiles setup on [GitHub](https://github.com/yourusername/dotfiles).*
+Check out my personal dotfiles setup on [GitHub](https://github.com/caje-vi/Dotfiles).*